DEFRA/software-development-standards/guides/kubernetes.md

 ### AAD Pod Identity (Azure)
 With this approach, Pod Identity pods are deployed to a cluster.
-Applications code then uses these resources to request tokens to use in subsequent authentication requests to Azure resources.
-Identity mappings are also deployed to he cluster.
+Application code then uses these resources to request tokens to use in subsequent authentication requests to Azure resources.
+Identity mappings are also deployed to the cluster.

 Token lifecycle is managed within the application itself, some Azure resources have official SDKs that manage this lifecycle, but others the developer must handle the token refresh themselves.